Key Takeaways

 LinkedIn InMail response rates are three times higher than regular email.

-It is your secret weapon to success in contacting people you are not connected with on LinkedIn but you want to get to know.
+It is your secret weapon to success.
+Use it to contact people you are not connected with on LinkedIn.
+These are people you want to get to know.
 It helps you spark that conversation with someone new.

 10 tips for composing successful LinkedIn InMails